 Ironhack is no different than that.
 Having twenty extremely motivated students that share the same goal help each of them achieve the impossible.
-Something they would have never did alone.
+Something they would have never done alone.
 It is the magic of having a group of students that share a common vision in the same room.

 This is how your class becomes a transforming experience where each student can unleash their true potential, far beyond what they could even imagine.

 Maybe you do not remember, but we were talking about my interview with this student.
 She was gently surprised because she remembered her experience back in college.
 She told me everybody in there had a different aspiration.
 She was passioned and had this clear goal in her mind, but could not relate to anybody.
 She felt powerless and alone.

 She remembered me the importance of creating these dynamics in the class.
 In a way, she remembered me the importance of having this first personal interview.
 Something I definitely knew but never thought from this perspective.
 I got used to it and took it for granted.

 We live in a society where college is this place you go because you turned eighteen.
 You go there because this is what you are supposed to do.
 It is what your parents did, it is what your friends are doing.
 But many of you, like me, did it without purpose.
 It was so embedded in our society, that it seemed to be the next step in life, no questions asked.